bijayrungta/guzzle/README.md

 Guzzle, PHP HTTP client and webservice framework
 ================================================

+### NOTE!!!
+This is jabong's fork of the Repository

 [![Build Status](https://secure.travis-ci.org/guzzle/guzzle.png?branch=master)](http://travis-ci.org/guzzle/guzzle)

 Guzzle is a PHP HTTP client that makes it easy to send HTTP requests and